Learning Long-Range Representations with Equivariant Messages: Discussion

 Finally, our results underscore a broader issue: the lack of challenging long-range benchmarks.
-Many current datasets are based on simplified, small-scale systems and fail to capture the complexity of real-world applications where long-range interactions are essential.
-Addressing this gap is a key direction for future work.
-We are actively developing more demanding benchmarks that move beyond toy systems toward large, practically relevant applications, where accurate and efficient long-range modeling is indispensable.
+Many current datasets are based on simplified, small-scale systems and fail to capture the complexity of real-world applications where long-range interactions are essential. \CL{Our deliberate focus on these benchmarks reflects the proof-of-concept nature of this work: On large, heterogeneous datasets, improvements in aggregate loss metrics can often be achieved by increasing the capacity of the short-range model, making it difficult to isolate and attribute gains to improved modeling of long-range physics \citep{hlhc2023}.
+The controlled benchmarks we consider allow a clearer mechanistic validation of the proposed equivariant Ewald message passing.
+Nevertheless, as a step towards larger-scale evaluation, we present results on the ADAPT silicon point-defect dataset \citep{dxzhrjk2025pre} in \cref{sec:apx-adapt}, where \lorem achieves competitive force accuracy and substantially better energy predictions compared to all baselines, using default model hyperparameters.} Addressing \ML{the gap of challenging large long-range datasets} is a key direction for future work, which requires the development of application-oriented benchmarks.